 Before we dive into those strategies, let’s start by defining what word of mouth marketing actually is.
 Traditionally, word of mouth marketing was any marketing message that spread to one person or another in conversations and recommendations.

-Modern word of mouth marketing is a bit more broad, encompassing targeted efforts and strategies that companies can use to get customers sharing their products with friends and families.
+Modern word-of-mouth marketing is a bit broader, encompassing targeted efforts and strategies that companies can use to get customers to share their products with friends and families.

 Benefits of Word of Mouth Marketing

 Word of mouth is the “golden goose” of marketing in many industries.
 It provides a number of benefits that separate it from traditional marketing and advertising strategies.